embEDUx/documentation/src/usage/usage.md

 Please note that to deploy a complete system, successful builds of all components need to be available.
-This means, single components can be built and deployed if there exists previous successful builds for the target platform.
+This means, single components can be built and deployed if there are previous successful builds for the target platform.
 After the required build have successfully completed you can finally

 ### Manually